charlenesirianni/tft-twitch-extension/README.md

 # A Twitch Extension for Teamfight Tactics

-This is a demo project to build responsive and reusable UI with a tiered-CSS approach.
+This is a demo project that constructs responsive and reusable UI with a tiered-CSS approach.
 The majority of the classes are functional CSS.

 - Tier 1: Basscss | http://basscss.com (MIT License), used to build the responsive layout
 - Tier 2: A set of CSS for generic styles that can be reused to build other extensions (The class names are prefixed with "e-")